Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-Although very simple, this example was proposed to demonstrate the scenario where the empirical marginal target (\ref{eq:marginal-target-approximation}) is prone to relevant statistical and numerical errors, by setting a situation where the transition density describes a Markov process with small variance and the observation lies relatively far from the initial distribution.
-In this scenario, the statistical inefficiency emerges because the observation provides little information on the space region where the state process is most likely to populate with probability masses at a significant density.
-Incidentally, this is also the main source of degeneracy in standard particle filters for low-dimensional problems.
-On the other hand, there may exist round-off errors when evaluating the empirical marginal target owing to the samples being located relatively far from the first moment, several standard deviations apart in the tail of each proposal component.
+Although very simple, this example was proposed to demonstrate a scenario where the empirical marginal target, $\tilde{\pi}\left(\mathrm{x}_{k}\right)=\tilde{p}\left(\mathrm{x}_{k}|\mathrm{y}_{1:k}\right)$, is prone to relevant statistical and numerical errors.
+This is done by setting a situation where the transition kernel describes a Markov process with small variance and the observation lies relatively far from the initial distribution.
+In this scenario, statistical inefficiency emerges because the observation provides little information in the space region where probability masses are more densely distributed by the state process.
+Not incidentally, this is also the main source of degeneracy in standard particle filters.
+Additionally, there may exist round-off errors when evaluating the empirical marginal target owing to samples being located relatively far from the posterior mean, several standard deviations apart, in the tail of each proposal component.

-As depicted in Figure~\ref{fig:SPF-GS_versus_SPF-MPF}, the importance density established by the SPF-MPF (red x's) is successful at aiming the empirical marginal target (blue circles), generating a high effective sample size.
-However, as the empirical target constitutes a poor approximation to the true posterior pdf, the importance sampling clearly fails and the SPF-MPF leads to a solution excessively biased.
-In opposition, the direct filtering density generated by the SPF-GS approximates the true posterior pdf accurately, generating a satisfactory solution.
-These findings are quantified by the Jensen-Shannon divergences averaged over 100 Monte Carlo runs and presented in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}, which shows a neglible divergence between the density filtered by the SPF-GS and the true posterior while the divergences for the target density and for the importance density constructed by the SPF-MPF are significant.
+As depicted in Figure~\ref{fig:SPF-GS_versus_SPF-MPF}, the importance density proposed by the SPF-MPF (red x's) is successful at aiming the empirical marginal target (blue circles), generating a high effective sample size.
+However, since the empirical target constitutes a poor approximation to the true posterior pdf (black line), importance sampling clearly fails and the SPF-MPF leads to a solution excessively biased.
+In contrast, the direct filtering density generated by the SPF-GS approximates the true posterior pdf accurately, generating a satisfactory solution.
+These findings are quantified by the Jensen-Shannon divergences averaged over 100 Monte Carlo runs and presented in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.
+Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples} shows a neglible divergence between the density filtered by the SPF-GS and the true posterior whereas the divergences computed for the target density and for the proposal density constructed by the SPF-MPF are significant.

-\subsubsection{Quadratic, univariate model}
+\subsubsection{Quadratic, Univariate Model}

-The quadratic, univariate model was tested with parameters shown in the following table.
-This model is particularly interesting because the nonlinearity of the observation process leads to bimodality of the filtered density.
+The quadratic, univariate model was tested with parameters set as shown in the following table.
+This model is interesting because nonlinearity of the observation process leads to bimodality of the filtered density.

 {}